-If you are unhappy or dissatisfied with a product or service issued or provided by Primary Securities Ltd (Primary) we would like you to tell us about it.
+If you are unhappy or dissatisfied with a product or service issued or provided by Primary Securities Ltd (Primary) or the staff of Primary or of an investment manager, or the handling of a complaint by Primary, we would like you to tell us about it.

-Primary aims to ensure that investors and other clients are treated fairly and consistently when handling complaints, and that complaints are handled in an efficient, timely and effective manner.
+Primary aims to ensure that investors and other persons dealing with Primary as retail clients (whether directly or indirectly) are treated fairly and consistently when handling complaints, and that complaints are handled in an efficient, timely and effective manner.
 We have a Complaints Handling Policy and a summary of our complaints handling process will be provided free of charge to investors and other persons that send a request to us at email@example.com.

-If you have a complaint, contact Primary’s Complaints Officer by using one of the following methods:
+If you have a complaint, contact Primary’s Complaints Officer:

 - By phone: +61 8 9430 5262;